 Fully lighting a warehouse at all times is one of the least-efficient ways of operating the facility – and the higher costs over time make it a financially poor decision in just about every single case.
-These five lighting solutions for energy efficient warehouse operations will improve your premises without impacting on workers’ ability to do their job.
+These five lighting solutions for energy efficient warehouse operations implemented by the best in business – Fripp Warehousing in Kelowna, will improve your premises without impacting on workers’ ability to do their job.

 Most warehouses have already begun the move towards sensibly zoning the facility by placing the most-picked items in close proximity to their final destination while infrequently-chosen items are allowed to languish in the rear.